ruffyontheweb/notes/virtualization/vagrant-note.md

 See [discussion][0].

-Fix: Courtesys of Stephen Brown from the above link.
+Fix: Courtesy of Stephen Brown from the above link.

 Edit `/opt/vagrant/embedded/gems/gems/vagrant-1.2.7/plugins/hosts/fedora/host.rb`
 line `39` to (add `CentOS` to `Fedora`